steltenpower/PowerGists/animation.md

 - After it's pasted, it can't be experimented with.
 No trying, discussing, learning, improving.
 - If what is copied is updated later, the copy will be out-of-date.

-"WEDDING BY EMBEDDING":
+"EMBED INSTEAD":
 - 'general web embeds'; _show photo, video, interactive whiteboard, iframe, any web content from elsewhere_
 - "and notebook specific RUNNING CODE cells" ; _animation of external programs turning into internal editable cells_
 - "And of course your familiar text paragraphs"

 CONVERT OR NOT?:
 - "you can convert notebooks into many common formats" _docx PDF dashboards view-only-notebooks etc_

 - "or invite people into them with just a link" _for training, testing, reviewing, publishing or getting in-context support" ; _show logos for carpentries, codecheck, etc_
-- "Try Jupyter, Rnotebook, observableHQ, and take a peek at what extensions are available" ; _show logos for Jupyter, Rnotebook, ObservableHQ, nbconvert, fast_ai?_
+- "Try Jupyter, Rnotebook, observableHQ, others, and take a peek at what extensions are available" ; _show logos for Jupyter, Rnotebook, ObservableHQ, nbconvert, fast_ai?_

 "Most importantly: Many non-techies love it because without being forced to code themselves, they have their techy colleagues in the same shared document doing their magic."